Prankster (comics): Modern Age version

 The first appearance of the modern age Prankster was in Superman (vol. 2) #16 (April 1988), in a story written and drawn by John Byrne.
-Comedian Oswald Loomis is the host of the long running children's variety show called The Uncle Oswald Show.
+Comedian Oswald Loomis is the host of the children's variety series The Uncle Oswald Show.
 When the ratings begin to fall, the show is canceled by its network WGBS.
 Loomis finds himself typecast and unable to obtain new employment.
 Bitter that his gravy train has come to an end, Loomis seeks revenge on the network executives that were responsible for his show's cancellation (including Morgan Edge), but is foiled by Superman.
 This turned out to be an intentional objective for the Prankster since he knew he could not seriously oppose Superman, and so immediately surrendered upon facing the superhero with plans to exploit the media attention while in prison.

-In The Adventures of Superman #579 (June 2000), Loomis reappears with a younger, more athletic body, presumably granted to him by the magic of Lord Satanus (though in Superman: Day of Doom #2 (January 2003) he claims his new figure is the result of "thousands of dollars' worth of plastic surgery, dental work and diet clinics").
+In The Adventures of Superman #579 (June 2000), Loomis reappears with a younger, more athletic body.
+He is presumed to have been empowered by Lord Satanus, but claims to have undergone expensive plastic surgery and dieting.
 His personality is changed as well; no longer an inept goofball, he is now a manic trickster seeking to unleash his twisted brand of laughter upon the world.
 By this time, Metropolis has been upgraded by Brainiac 13.
 The Prankster takes advantage of the new technology, creating high tech gadgets and weaponry, which retain a comical theme.
 He quickly challenges Superman again.
-Superman is suffering from Kryptonite poisoning during the battle, and is hospitalized in S.T.A.R.
-Labs shortly thereafter.

-During the Critical Condition storyline, scientists learn that the cause of Superman's illness is a nanovirus carrying a small grain of Kryptonite.
-They proposed to shrink Steel, Superboy, and Supergirl to microscopic size, and send them into Superman's bloodstream to destroy the virus.
-However, the Prankster subdues Steel, steals his armor, and attempts to sabotage their efforts.
-He uses the armor to attack a temporarily powerless Superboy before the real Steel arrives on the scene, taking control of his hammer via a remote failsafe and damaging the armor due to his knowledge of its weaknesses.
-The Prankster escaped via teleportation.
+Superman is infected with a kryptonite-infused nanotechnology virus and brought to S.T.A.R.
+Labs, where Steel, Superboy, and Supergirl shrink to microscopic size to destroy the virus.